 It’s already fixed as steady as a rock, but I tried to adjust with all my strength.
-Now natural looking shape but small gap occurred.
+Now natural-looking shape but small gap occurred.

-Now this is bonding the rubber caterpillar.
+Now, this is bonding the rubber caterpillar.
 I feel it’s 2 trucks longer than the natural slacking.
-It’s easier to adjust the length of the magic track, but belt caterpillar was costing time free item.
+It’s easier to adjust the length of the magic track, but the belt caterpillar was costing time free item.
 It takes about 3 minutes.
-This kit concept is easy assemble with prepared Zimmerit Coating, so the attached belt caterpillar may be popular with many people.
+This kit concept is easy to assemble with prepared Zimmerit Coating, so the attached belt caterpillar may be popular with many people.
 Anyway, I’ll use this belt caterpillar.

 It was easy to assemble because of the Zimmerit Coating was molded from the beginning.
-Maybe the quality is higher than by myself.
+Maybe the quality is higher than by me.
 I suppose it’s an important element that we can finish up the assemble without time and burden.

 Ｉ chose the marking of the eighth regiment, second armor division in Normandy in 1944.
 The second armor division reshuffled to France for the replenishment in the Battle of Kursk, and they were annihilated in the Falaise Pocket battle in Normandy.
 This division finally surrendered to the Allied Forces though they were organized again and fought well in the battle of the Bulge.

 The decal of the kit attachment is high-quality made of the Cartograf.
 I made the decals stick by a decal fit after gloss coated.
-And after that I use the mat coating.
+And after that, I use the mat coating.
 I can avoid the decal shining this time for using that process.
 However, I pasted the right side decals mistaken, it’s too close between nationality mark and turret number.